County Mayor – Terry Frank

 Assistant to the County Mayor: Leean R. Tupper | ltupper@andersoncountytn.gov

 Terry Frank is the Mayor of Anderson County, first elected in 2012.
 She serves on Governor Bill Lee’s Tennessee Nuclear Energy Advisory Council.
-In addition, she serves on the Tennessee Advisory Commission on Intergovernmental Relations (TACIR), the board of East Tennessee Economic Development Agency (ETEDA), Association of Tennessee Valley Governments (ATVG), and is Chair of District 2 Homeland Security Council.
+In addition, she serves on the Tennessee Advisory Commission on Intergovernmental Relations (TACIR), the board of East Tennessee Economic Development Agency (ETEDA), Association of Tennessee Valley Governments (ATVG), and is Chair of District 2 Homeland Security Council, as well as President of the Tennessee Association of County Mayors.
 Additionally, she serves on the Tennessee Commission on Aging and Disability, is Chair of the Knoxville Regional Transportation Planning Organization, and serves on various other boards and committees.

 The County’s Mayor’s duties include administering many of the day-to-day activities of county government.